Dmytro Yavornytsky National Historical Museum of Dnipro: Alexander Pol Province Museum

 gradually accumulated units from the Public Museum's collection, that had been stored in Classical Gymnasium, collection of the Alexander Pol's Private Museum, Dmytro Yavornytsky's collection, etc. In 1905 under architectural supervision of G. K. Sandetzky and G.I.
 Panafutin a new museum building was constructed (Hofman's house in Berlin served as a model).
 During the first decade the number of displaying objects increased from 300 to 10000.
-The collection was divided into nine divisions, that displayed archaeological findings from different periods and cultures, zaporozhian cossack's relics, church antiquities, ethnographic and numismatic objects, paintings, applied arts, books and documents, photos.
+The collection was divided into nine divisions, that displayed archaeological findings from different periods and cultures, Zaporizhian Cossack's relics, church antiquities, ethnographic and numismatic objects, paintings, applied arts, books and documents, photos.

-Collection Etension
+Collection extension

-In 1917 — 1923 museum was enriched with private collections, objects from noblemen's houses, zemsky's institutions.
+In 1917 — 1923 the museum was enriched with private collections, objects from noblemen's houses, Zemsky's institutions.
 The director made efforts to preserve the museum's collection from destruction and plunder.
 At that time the museum was known by the name of People's Museum of Katerinoslavian Region.